hashicorp/nomad/website/source/guides/securing-nomad.html.md

 Note that this will only reload a subset of the configuration file, including the TLS configuration.

-When reloading the configuration, if there is a change to the TLS configuration, the agent will reload all network connections and when establishing new connections, will use the new configuration.
-The agent will also close any outstanding old connections.
-This process works for both upgrading and downgrading TLS (but we recommend upgrading).
+The agent reloads all its network connections when there are changes to its TLS configuration during a config reload via SIGHUP.
+Any new connections established will use the updated configuration, and any outstanding old connections will be closed.
+This process works both when upgrading to TLS, or downgrading from it, as well as rolling certificates.
+We recommend upgrading to TLS.

 ### RPC Upgrade Mode for Nomad Servers

-When migrating to TLS, the [ `rpc_upgrade_mode` ][rpc_upgrade_mode] option (default false) in the TLS configuration for a Nomad server can be set to true.
-This allows a server to accept both TLS and non-TLS connections, which is helpful to ensure that Nomad clients are not marked for failure by a server simply because the operator has not yet migrated that client to TLS.
+When migrating to TLS, the [ `rpc_upgrade_mode` ][rpc_upgrade_mode] option
+(defaults to `false`) in the
+TLS configuration for a Nomad server can be set to true.
+When set to true, servers will accept both TLS and non-TLS connections.
+By accepting non-TLS connections, operators can upgrade clients to TLS without the clients being marked as lost because the server is rejecting the client connection due to the connection not being over TLS.
 However, it is important to note that `rpc_upgrade_mode` should be used ad a temporary solution in the process of migration, and this option should be re-set to false (meaning that the server will strictly accept only TLS connections) once the entire cluster has been migrated.